Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study

+Despite these advances, several limitations hinder workflow execution on pure serverless platforms \cite{roy2022mashup}.
+First, the separation of computation and storage, intended to enable auto-scaling, results in stateless functions that cannot retain intermediate states.
+This creates inefficiencies for workflows requiring data exchange between tasks, forcing reliance on external storage, which is slower than direct task-to-task transfers \cite{li2023serverless}.
+Second, serverless environments are optimized for lightweight, short-running tasks, with execution time limits (e.g., 300s in AWS Lambda, 60s in Google Cloud Functions), making them unsuitable for long-running long-running tasks.
+Finally, the \textit{scale-to-zero} mechanism de-provisions idle function containers after a period of inactivity, leading to \textit{cold start} delays that particularly affect short tasks.

+To overcome these issues, hybrid provisioning strategies have been proposed, combining serverful and serverless platforms \cite{malawski2020serverless}.
+In such environments, the weaknesses of each model are offset by the strengths of the other: VMs are suited for long-running or sequential tasks, while functions excel at lightweight, parallel workloads.
+Local VM storage can facilitate large data exchanges between tasks by eliminating transfer overheads, while serverless functions reduce underutilization and improve elasticity.
+Serverless services can also be paired with various VM pricing models to lower both cost and makespan.
+DRL and LLM-based decision engines may further optimize task placement by deciding whether a task should run as a function or on a VM based on execution time, data size, or deadlines, and by selecting the most cost-effective pricing model.

-Other platforms such as Lithops \cite{eizaguirre2024serverful}, DEWE v3 \cite{jiang2017serverless}, and HyperFlow on AWS Lambda and ECS (Elastic Container Service) \cite{balis2020cloud} have also explored executing workflows in a hybrid environment combining serverful and serverless platforms.
-However, these platforms focus solely on executing a single workflow, which, while promising, is insufficient for developing a WaaS broker.
-The only prior work that addresses the execution of multiple workflows in a hybrid environment is Sun et al. \cite{57}, which is included in this SLR.
-The integration of serverless FaaS platforms with various pricing models (reserved, spot, and on-demand) for serverful VMs or containers presents a highly promising approach for provisioning resources, aiming to reduce costs and enhance performance.
-As a result, new provisioning and scheduling algorithms are needed to effectively leverage these emerging serverless platforms for scientific workflow execution.
+Several studies have investigated hybrid execution, though most focus only on single workflows.
+Notable examples include Mashup \cite{roy2022mashup}, Lithops \cite{eizaguirre2024serverful}, DEWE v3 \cite{jiang2017serverless}, HyperFlow on AWS Lambda \cite{balis2020cloud}, and the Budget-Constrained Workflow Scheduling (BCWS) algorithm \cite{zhang2024scheduling}.
+The only existing work that considers multiple workflows in a hybrid environment is by Sun et al. \cite{57}, which is covered in this SMS.
+Overall, the integration of serverless FaaS with serverful VMs under diverse pricing models offers a highly promising direction for WaaS brokers.
+Achieving this vision calls for new provisioning and scheduling algorithms capable of fully exploiting hybrid platforms to minimize costs and improve performance in scientific workflow execution.